-If you are looking for a private inpatient or outpatient treatment program for any form of substance abuse, and you want to make sure that even your request for information remains as confidential as possible, please contact our confidential assistance hotline at 800-660-0896 or fill out our contact form.
+If you are looking for a private inpatient or outpatient treatment program for any form of substance abuse, and you want to make sure that even your request for information remains as confidential as possible, please contact our confidential assistance hotline at 1-888-439-3435 Who Answers? or fill out our contact form.
 We will help you find an alcohol and drug addiction rehab program that is right for you or your loved one, and we will use your information only to find the program that is right for you.

 Laws Regarding Patient Confidentiality

 Keeping patient information private and confidential is not only good policy, it is often mandated by law.
 In the United States, substance abuse related patient information must be kept confidential by law so long as the practitioner or treatment center is considered a “Federally- assisted” practitioner or facility.
 Since the term “Federally-assisted” applies to any practitioner or program that accepts Federal insurance programs or is tax-exempt in any way, chances are that a patient will find that his or her treatment provider falls under that definition.

 Various insurance options are available that make it easier for patients to afford effective drug, alcohol, and behavioral addiction treatment programs.
 Private and public health insurance often covers at least a part of the costs of residential and outpatient treatment for all types of addiction.